AvaterClasher/ignis-vmm/README.md

 A high-performance, isolated code execution system using Firecracker microVMs.
 Ignis VM provides secure, container-like isolation for running untrusted code across multiple programming languages with built-in resource monitoring and job queuing.

+The worker handles the lifecycle of an execution job.

+- Get jobs from a NATS queue
+- Keep a pool of microVMs warm, and send new jobs to pre-booted VM to reduce overhead
+- Run code execution jobs through the agent
+- Update back an ephemeral NATS subject for each job with status and result

+The worker uses [firecracker-go-sdk](https://github.com/firecracker-microvm/firecracker-go-sdk) to communicate with the microVMs.

 ## Overview

 Ignis VM Worker is a backend service that manages pools of Firecracker microVMs to execute code in isolated environments.
 It supports multiple programming languages and provides: